-Being resilient means that you are able to adjust to circumstances and keep going in the face of challenges, big and small.
-Resilient people are able to take on difficult work, build strong relationships and embrace unfamiliar experiences.
-In this section you’ll learn what impacts your ability to be resilient and being resilient has a positive influence on your life.
+Resilience is vital to your success both in and after your transition out of high school.
+Being resilient means that you can adjust to circumstances and keep going in the face of challenges, big and small.
+Resilient people can take on difficult work, build strong relationships and embrace unfamiliar experiences.
+Characteristics of resilient students include taking challenges in stride, coping skills and embracing time alone.